Psychological methods for integration and interpersonal harmony, in order to enable a society of freedom, respect, and collaboration.

 “When we are able to ‘look back’ at a traumatic memory from an empowered stance, the recollection will be updated as though this agency had been available and fully functional at the time of the original trauma.
 This newly reconsolidated experience then becomes the new updated memory where the (empowered) present somatic experience profoundly alters the (past) memory. _These emerging resources become the bridging of past and present—the ‘remembered present’_.
 This memory updating in no way takes away from the truth that a particular traumatizing event really did happen, that it caused egregious harm, and that grief and outrage may be significant components to restoring dignity and a deep honoring of the Self.
 From this present-based platform of self-compassion, the memories can gradually be softened, reshaped, and rewoven into the fabric of one’s identity.
 This brings to mind the ancient Japanese tradition of repairing broken porcelain antiquities by reuniting the fragments with seams of gold.
 The repair of the shattered pieces renders exquisitely transformed works of art, just as healing the wounds of trauma gives rise to the natural world of ebb and flow, where empowerment, harmony, self-compassion, and dignity are restored.
 What could be more beautiful and more valuable?”
 Trauma And Memory by Peter Levine 2015

-6. Psychedelic psychotherapy can be the doorway into new realms of insight, understanding, integration, and love.
+6. Psychedelic-assisted psychotherapy can be the doorway into new realms of insight, understanding, integration, and love.

 Amanda Fielding – The Beckley Foundation